TashreeqAdams/TASADA25144_PTO2503_Group_A_Tashreeq-Adams_DJS02/README.md

 - HTML
 - CSS
-- JavaScript
+- JavaScript(Web Components, Shadow DOM)
 - GitHub

 ## Features Created

 The project includes:

+- A fully encapsulated custom HTML element registered with customElements.define().
-- A dynamic landing page displaying a collection of podcast shows with cover image, title, number of seasons, genres, and last updated date (formatted for readability).
+- Supports passing podcast data (cover image, title, genres, number of seasons, last updated date) through attributes or properties.
+- Stateless design—component relies entirely on data from the parent application.
+- Shadow DOM encapsulation to isolate styling and avoid global CSS conflicts.
+- Dispatches a custom event when clicked, allowing the parent app to open a modal or trigger related actions.
-- A modal that opens on click to reveal detailed show information, including a larger cover image, full description, genre tags, last updated date, and a list of seasons with episode counts.
+- A clean UI displaying a podcast cover image, title, genre names, season count, and a human-readable last updated date.
-- Smooth, responsive modal behavior with accessible open/close interactions.
-- Modular JavaScript structure following OOP and functional programming principles for clarity and reusability.
-- JSDoc comments added for key functions and modules to ensure maintainability and readability.
-- Fully responsive layout optimized for desktop, tablet, and mobile experiences.
+- Fully responsive design consistent with the app’s overall style across desktop and mobile devices.

 ### How to Use This Project

-1. Clone, fork, or download the repository to gain access to the project files.
-2. Open the project folder in VS Code or your preferred code editor.
-3. Open the HTML file in a live server to view the live project.
+1. Include the Web Component file (e.g., scripts.js) in your HTML.
+2. Register the component using the provided script.
+3. Pass podcast data via attributes or JavaScript properties.
+4. Listen for the custom interaction event to trigger modal opening or other app logic.
-4. Browse the podcast previews on the landing page and click any show to view its full details in the modal.
+5. View the component on the included demo HTML page to see it in action.